BetonQuest/BetonQuest/documentation/User-Documentation/Conditions-List.md

 **persistent**, **static**

 This condition is met if the block at specified location matches the given material.
 First argument is a location, and the second one is a `block selector`.
-The older `data:value` parameter is still supported but now deprecated.

 !!! example
     ```YAML
-    testforblock 100;200;300;world STONE:1
+    testforblock 100;200;300;world STONE
     ```

 ## Time: `time`